enzorossetto/financial_transactions_with_NodeJS/README.md

-# Create Income and Outcome transactions - applications done with NodeJS
+# Create Income and Outcome transactions - application done with NodeJS

 ## To run the project